 There are many ways to tie timber posts to foundations or wood floors.
 A few are detailed on this page.
+The most important thing in designing a timber post base is to keep the post bottom dry and well drained.
+The design in the photo above is excellent.
+An example of a poorly designed stone surround can been seen here.
 All of our post bases are engineered to meet the individual needs of each project.

 Give us a call at 802-886-1917 or e-mail to learn how we can help with your post and beam project.
 Scroll down to learn more about timber framing and post and beam construction.Have a Question?

 This is one of our favorite ways to tie down columns.
 A threaded steel rod is epoxied into concrete and drilled into the bottom of the post.
 The rod extends up to a mortise, and is bolted to a plate washer.
 A plug hides the connection.
 We like this joint because it is hidden while resolving both lateral and uplift forces.
 A galvanized steel plate or pvc spacer is used to separate the concrete and the wood.

 In this connection, the bottom of the post has a 3/4" stub tenon that is routed into a plywood sub-floor.
 Log Hog screws are used to hold the post to the solid blocking below.

 Here, a custom steel base boot creates a stand off so brick flooring can be installed below the post.